-It is said Abdul Kalam grew up in a low-income family, but in my opinion, rich in hearts and beautiful souls.
+It is said Abdul Kalam grew up in a low-income family, but in my opinion, rich in heart and beautiful soul.

-The young Abdul Kalam went and tried hard to fulfill his Father’s and his own dream.
+The young Abdul Kalam went and tried hard to fulfill his Father’s and his own dreams.
 He knew about positive thinking from his brother and was determined to reach his goals.